MrGKanev/MrGKanev/README.md

 # 👋 Hi, I am Gabo (Gabriel)

 ## About Me
-I'm a entrepreneurial type of person working in IT. ~~Full-Stack developer who is loves to optimize as much as possible.
-Who doesn't love a fast website/application.~~

 ### 🔭 I’m currently working on
 - AntiProxies (An easier way to protect your website) 🚀 *coming soon* 🚀
 - [Bimbala](https://bimbala.com/) -> *Alfa in progress* 🚀
-- All my open source stuff (Hopefully more comming soon)
+- All my open source stuff - Hopefully more comming soon
 - I’m looking for help with building a startup. 🤔

 ### 🌱 I’m currently learning